RajanKumarYadav/DatabricksAssetBundle/README.md

 ## Topics To Be Covered

+## Aim : This session will explain how to achieve reproducibility in ML and MLOps using Databricks.

 1. Setup Azure Databricks Extension and CLI in VS Code
 2. Databricks Template
 3. Databricks Asset Bundles